ranelpadon/ckeditor-leaflet/README.md

 <li>State of the panned map's view must be saved.</li>
 <li>Options to specify map width and height.
 <li>Responsive behavior (for mobile pages).
-<li>Ability to Add Map Caption/Annotation
+<li>Ability to add map caption/annotation
 <li>Display the map preview in the Dialog window.</li>
 <li>Handle multiple markers.</li>
 <li>Add and delete markers.</li>